Do you know what your rights are if you’re arrested?

 You also have legal rights when police seize and search your computer.
 In most cases, police must get a search warrant to do this.
 And even then, you have a legal right to refuse giving police passwords or other keys to unlock your devices, whether they’re computers or cell phones.

 We hope we’ve cleared up some things you should know when wondering about your rights upon arrest.
 If you need that attorney the police say you can consult, contact the Neal Davis Law Firm.
-Our experienced Houston criminal defense attorneys can help you understand your constitutional rights during a free consultation.
+Our experienced Houston criminal defense attorneys can help you understand your constitutional rights.